 Fox has reinvented forms of education and worship and awakened millions to the much neglected earth-based mystical tradition of the West, revivifying awareness of Hildegard of Bingen, Meister Eckhart, Thomas Aquinas, and Thomas Merton, among other premodern and post-modern spiritual pioneers.
 He has authored more than 35 books on spirituality and contemporary culture, among them: Original Blessing, The Coming of the Cosmic Christ, The Reinvention of Work, A Spirituality Named Compassion and Meister Eckhart: A Mystic-Warrior for Our Times.
 His books, celebrated around the world, have been translated into 60 languages.

 Matthew will deliver two Major Public Addresses:

-He will also be interviewed by David Felten & participate in an interactive discussion with the audience which David will moderate.
+He will be interviewed by leading Australian Progressive Dr Val Webb then participate in an interactive discussion with the audience which Val will moderate

 “Matthew Fox might well be the most creative, the most comprehensive, surely the most challenging religious-spiritual teacher in America .
 He has the scholarship, the imagination, the courage, the writing skill to fulfill this role at a time when the more official Christian theological traditions are having difficulty in establishing any vital contact with either the spiritual possibilities of the present or with their own most creative spiritual traditions of the past….He has, it seems, created a new mythic context for leading us out of our contemporary religious and spiritual confusion into a new clarity of mind and peace of soul, by affirming rather than abandoning any of our traditional beliefs.”
 Thomas Berry, author of The Great Work, The Dream of the Earth and The Universe Story.